mg747/mega-boutique/README.md

 ### Known Bugs

--   There is a bug with heroku displaying my deployed site even when it says my app was successfully deployed, It say (Invalid HTTP_HOST header: 'mega-boutique.herokuapp.com'.
-You may need to add 'mega-boutique.herokuapp.com' to ALLOWED_HOSTS.)
-I've done exactly that and I've also tried other alternatives, at the moment my site can only display through gitpod.
-I intend to fix this after the accessment and will continue to debug and check to ensure that the site is working efficiently.
+-   There is no known bug.
+I will continue to debug and check to ensure that the site is working efficiently.

 ### Known Issues